 Attach this information as a PDF file.
 See NIH's Format Attachments page.
+Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.

 Document a strong, well-established research program related to the candidate's area of interest.
 Describe opportunities for intellectual interactions with other individuals in training and other investigators, including courses offered, journal clubs, seminars, and presentations.
 Indicate the facilities and other resources that will be made available for both career enhancement and the research proposed in this application.
 Refer to the resources description in G.220 - R&R Other Project Information Form, Facilities and Other Resources, and information provided in the Sponsor and Co-sponsor Statements attachment.